My first hybrid events were 20+ years ago. I was a new consultant in a Virginia-based firm, working with globally located teams.

 Recently, I spoke with Jane, a nonprofit executive director.
 Last month, Jane attended her first hybrid event in-person.
 She loved seeing folks again and said it was very successful and everyone had a great experience.

 Later, I spoke to Dan who had attended the same event as a remote participant.
-He said the presenters might have been great, but he couldn’t hear the keynote speaker and had little opportunity to engage in the verbal conversation.
-Dan felt it frustrating because he felt remote participants were forgotten.
+He said the presenters might have been great, but he couldn’t hear the keynote speaker.
+He also had little opportunity to engage in the verbal conversation.
+Dan was frustrated because, as a remote participant, he felt forgotten.
 Dan isn’t sure he will attend another hybrid session by this organization.

 Very different experiences and perspectives from these two attendees!